ThanabordeeN/hashtagai_terminal_llm/README.md

 # hashtagAI

 hashtagAI is a command-line tool that generates terminal command responses using various providers' language models.
+It helps users find and execute the right terminal commands by providing clear explanations and ready-to-use commands.

+## Features

+- **AI-powered command generation**: Get terminal commands from natural language descriptions
+- **Multi-provider support**: Works with different LLM providers
+- **Interactive mode**: Ask follow-up questions and maintain conversation context
+- **Command execution**: Run suggested commands directly from the interface
+- **Command history**: View and recall previous commands and explanations
+- **Cross-platform support**: Works on Linux, macOS, and Windows

 ## Installation